 APHL represents state and local governmental health laboratories in the United States.
 Its

-Environmental Protection Agency to develop and execute national health initiatives.
-During public health emergencies, APHL operates as a coordinating center for laboratory response.
+APHL works closely with federal agencies to develop and execute national health initiatives.
+During public health emergencies, it operates as a coordinating center for laboratory response.

-In addition, the association works internationally to build effective national laboratory systems and expand access to quality diagnostic testing services.
+APHL also works internationally to build effective national laboratory systems and expand access to quality diagnostic testing services.
 With over 20 years' experience in 31 countries on five continents, APHL is recognized internationally as a leader in laboratory science and practice.